 Pumpkin pie is actually an egg-based custard.
 Custards require gentle, low heat and should only be cooked until the egg base is set.
 If the pumpkin filling is firm when you remove it from the oven, it is over-baked and will lose that smooth texture.

-To enhance the creamy, smooth and rich texture of the pumpkin pie, there is a greater proportion of yolk in this pie.
-Replacing some of the egg whites with egg yolks contributes to a more tender and creamy texture as well as creates a richness and depth of flavor.
+- Extra egg yolks.
+To enhance the creamy, smooth, and rich texture of the pumpkin pie, there is a greater proportion of yolk in this pie.
+Replacing some of the egg whites with egg yolks contributes to a more tender and creamy texture as well as creates richness and depth of flavor.

 Canned or Fresh Pumpkin?